 The trip will take 4 hours if you are commencing in Bergen.
 Laerdal is close to Gudvangen and the famous Nærøyfjord as well as the iconic Flam railway so is the perfect extension to any Bergen to Oslo itinerary.

-If you are traveling on the Bergen to Oslo train line it is easy to alight at Myrdal and catch the Flam railway down the valley, hop on the ferry to Gudvangen and then catch a coach to Laerdal!
-Click here to read more about Flam and Gudvangen and a suggested one day itinerary.
+If you are travelling on the Bergen to Oslo train line it is easy to alight at Myrdal and catch the Flam railway down the valley, hop on the ferry to Gudvangen and then catch a coach to Laerdal!

 What is the Laerdal tunnel and do I need to go through it to reach Laerdal?